Edward Gaffney

-Edward J. Gaffney (born December 23, 1943 in Hartford, Connecticut) was a Republican Michigan State Representative from Grosse Pointe Farms.
+Edward J. Gaffney (born December 23, 1943, in Hartford, Connecticut) was a Republican Michigan State Representative from Grosse Pointe Farms.
 He served in the state House between 2003 and 2008, and represented the Michigan's 1st state House district.
+Gaffney was the last Republican in the state house or senate to represent a district in Detroit.

 Early life and career

 He was the oldest of six children.
 His father was a vocational agriculture teacher and school administrator.
 His mother was primarily a homemaker.
 But Ed always said: "My mother was the brains of the outfit".
 He spent his formative years of junior high school and high school in Danielson, Connecticut, graduating from Killingly High School in 1962.
 After a lackluster high school academic record, he studied barbering at Prince Technical School in Hartford and worked his way through college as a barber in Putnam, Connecticut.
 Having found himself at Eastern Connecticut State University, Gaffney received honor for his study of history.
 He went on to become a graduate assistant in department of history at Michigan State University and earned a Master of Arts degree in history at MSU in 1970.
 He worked at the Michigan Legislative Service Bureau from 1970 to 1977.
 In 1977, he secured a governmental affairs position with the Motor Vehicle Manufacturers Association where he remained until 1998.

-He worked for the Michigan Trucking Association from 1998-2002.
+He worked for the Michigan Trucking Association from 1998 to 2002.
 He won election to the state legislature in 1998.
 Gaffney served on many committees including Health Policy Committee, where served for Chair for two years.
 He began his political career on the Grosse Pointe Farms, Michigan city council, serving there for eleven years.
 He was Mayor of Grosse Pointe Farms for two years.

 Upon completion of six years in Michigan House of Representatives, Mr. Gaffney served eight years on the Michigan Liquor Control Commission from which he retired in 2017.